 If your scans indicate the presence of a brain tumor, you will be referred to a cancer specialist, called an oncologist.
 If one is available in your area, you should be referred to a specialist in brain tumors, called a neuro-oncologist.

-The next step in diagnosis is confirmation that you have a cancer.
-A small sample of the mass (a biopsy) is taken to identify the type of tumor.
+The next step in diagnosis is confirmation that you have a cancer, usually by taking and testing a sample of the tumor.
+This is called a biopsy:

 If the surgeon is unable to remove the entire tumor, a small piece of the tumor is removed.